Viscosity Solutions of Fully Nonlinear Elliptic Path Dependent PDEs: Abstract

 \section{Abstract}

-This paper extends the recent work on path dependent PDEs to elliptic equations with Dirichlet boundary conditions.
+This paper extends the recent work on path-dependent PDE's to elliptic equations with Dirichlet boundary conditions.
 We propose a notion of viscosity solution in the same spirit as \cite{ETZ2,ETZ3}, relying on the theory of optimal stopping under nonlinear expectation.
-We prove a comparison result implying the uniqueness of viscosity solution, and the existence follows from a Perron-type construction using path-frozen PDEs.
+We prove a comparison result implying the uniqueness of viscosity solution, and the existence follows from a Perron-type construction using path-frozen PDE's.
 We also provide an application to a time homogeneous stochastic control problem motivated by an application in finance.